Gaussian Copula-Based Outage Performance Analysis of Fluid Antenna Systems: Channel Coefficient- or Envelope-Level Correlation Matrix?: Numerical Results

-Under sparse port deployment, Fig. 6 shows the OPs versus the average transmit SNR $\gamma$ under different methods, for selected values of $W$ and $N$.
+Under sparse port deployment, Fig. 6 shows the OPs versus $\gamma$ under different methods, for selected values of $W$ and $N$.
 The discrepancies between `FAS\_Sim' and `FAS\_Theo\_Coeff' as well as `FAS\_Theo\_Coeff' further validate the above conclusion.
-Notably, the OPs obtained from `FAS\_Theo\_Coeff' consistently lie below the accurate OPs obtained from `FAS\_Sim', indicating that the Gaussian copula using coefficient-level correlation matrix in existing works underestimates the outage performance of FAS in sparse port deployment scenarios.
-To explain this phenomenon, Table I compares the resulting channel envelope correlation coefficients (due to the limitation of space, only the channel envelope correlation coefficients between the first port and other ports are presented) obtained from Gaussian copula using the coefficient- and envelope-level correlation matrices. {{It can be observed from Table I that the correlation coefficients of the generated channel envelope\footnote{In Gaussian copula, the resulting channel envelope samples based on different correlation matrices are generated as follows: the correlated uniform samples are first generated using copularnd function in MATLAB with specified Gaussian copula and covariance matrix, and then apply the inverse CDF transformation of Nakagami-$m$ to the generated uniform samples to obtain the corresponding channel envelopes.} under Gaussian copula with the envelope-level correlation matrix are much closer to that generated from Monte Carlo simulation.
-In contrast, using the coefficient-level correlation matrix leads to multiple negative correlation coefficients among the generated channel envelopes.
-This reduces the probability that multiple channels simultaneously experience deep fading, which in turn underestimates the true outage performance since FAS selects the port with the best channel condition for transmission.}}
+Notably, the OPs obtained from `FAS\_Theo\_Coeff' consistently lie below the accurate OPs obtained from `FAS\_Sim', indicating that the Gaussian copula using coefficient-level correlation matrix in existing works underestimates the outage performance of FAS in sparse port deployment.
+To explain this phenomenon, Table I compares the resulting channel envelope correlation coefficients (due to the limitation of space, only the channel envelope correlation coefficients between the first port and other ports are presented) obtained from Gaussian copula using the coefficient- and envelope-level correlation matrices.
+It can be observed that the correlation coefficients of the generated channel envelopes based on the envelope-level correlation matrix are much closer to those from Monte-Carlo simulation.
+However, the coefficient-level correlation matrix produces multiple negative correlation coefficients of the generated channel envelopes.
+This reduces the probability that multiple channels experience deep fading simultaneously, thereby underestimating the true outage performance of FAS, since the port with the best channel condition is typically selected for transmission.
+Moreover, low-probability outage events are mainly caused by deep fading of the channels, and thus the OP in the low-outage regime is particularly sensitive to simultaneous deep fading across multiple channels.
+Therefore, employing the Gaussian copula based on the coefficient-level correlation matrix introduces noticeable modeling errors in the low-outage regime.
+Besides, as $\gamma$ increases, $\hat \gamma$ decreases, and thus the outage events are mainly caused by deep fading of the channels.
+Therefore, noticeable modeling errors exists for high $\gamma$.